ST. GEORGE — Authorities safely removed a suspicious item from an aircraft at St. George Regional Airport Monday afternoon.

 “Authorities investigated and cleared the aircraft for departure,” Snow said in a statement.

-St. George Regional Airport operations supervisor Brad Kitchen told St. George News a member of the Washington County Bomb Squad was able to safely remove the item from the aircraft without incident, after which the airplane was searched by two trained K-9 officers.
+St. George Regional Airport operations supervisor Brad Kitchen told St. George News a member of the Washington County Bomb Squad was able to safely remove the item from the aircraft without incident, after which the airplane was searched by trained K-9 officers.

 The item in question turned out to be harmless, Kitchen added, noting that the scene was cleared shortly after 2:30 p.m.